 LLC Address and Home Address

 Before applying for any business structure type, no matter if it's an LLC or a Corporation, you need to have a physical address for your business.
 It's best to use an address different from your home address as your LLC address because you'll want to have your personal and business activities separate.
 There may be consequences from mixing the home address and LLC address together.
-Try to get a lease an office that's physical and has an address to serve as your LLC address.
+Try to lease an office that's physical and has an address to serve as your LLC address.

 However, it's not an option for the majority of people to lease a physical store if we're are solely working online from home.
 The best option is getting your business address from a mailbox at a local UPS store.
 You can do this with any other location that offers mailboxes with the exception of the post office.
 You cannot use a P.O.
 Box number when applying.